With the arrival of summer we get more and more sunlight every day, yet a large number of people still complain of low energy and fatigue.

 Here are some of the key points to consider when trying to support your energy levels.

-Diet should include enough protein and good fats.
+Your diet should include enough protein and good fats.
 The need for omega 3 fats is many times greater than what people tend to get from their diet.
 If oily fish is not consumed at least twice a week, it is worth considering using a fish oil supplement.
 Omega 3 fatty acids help to control inflammation in the body, support the brain and the nervous system.
-Fish oil produces hormone-like compounds in the body that help to relax blood vessels, control blood sugar levels and support immunity.
+Your body uses fish oil to produce hormone-like compounds that help to relax blood vessels, control blood sugar levels and support immunity.
 Omega 3 fatty acids can improve learning, concentration and mood.

 Vitamin D deficiency can signal a decrease in energy and increase in mood swings.
 Studies show that women with vitamin D deficiency are more prone to have depression.
 Vitamin D affects serotonin (happy hormone) levels, it is often associated with mood swings, sadness, sleep disturbances and daytime sleepiness.
 Lack of vitamin D is often associated with severe symptoms of PMS (premenstrual syndrome) and hormonal imbalance.
 Since, it is almost impossible to get adequate levels of vitamin D from food, it is recommended by NHS to supplement with vitamin D during darker months, from October till April.

 One of the key nutrients in energy production is magnesium.
 Due to the modern eating trends, too much processed foods and not enough whole foods causes many to run low in this crucial nutrient.
 Fatigue caused by muscle weakness and mental exhaustion may indicate a more severe magnesium deficiency.
 Magnesium is a pivotal mineral for sleep regulation, helping the body to relax and supporting the production of the neurotransmitter GABA, directly related to sleep.
-Insufficient sleep, less than 9-6 hours can affect the way our body produces energy.
+Insufficient sleep, less than 6 to 9 hours, can affect the way our body produces energy.